kristianmandrup/odin/README.markdown

 ## Design ##

-In phase I, the project should maintain a simple list o YAML files, one file for each gem.
+In phase I, the project should maintain a simple list of YAML files, one file for each gem.
-On install, these signatures are copied into ~/odin/signatures You can copy you own signatures for your own projects in here as well.
+On install, these signatures are copied into <code>~/odin/signatures</code>
+You can copy you own signatures for your own projects in here as well.

 signatures<pre><code>- rails_2.3.5.yaml